sms1sis/termux-setup/README.md

   - `lsd`: A modern `ls` replacement.
   - `htop`: An interactive process viewer.
   - `tsu`: A sudo-like utility.
-- **Automation & Helpers**:
+- **Automation**:
+  - Includes `post_setup.sh`  This is to configure starship.toml
-  - Includes a `setup_git_github.sh` script to interactively configure your Git identity and connect to GitHub via SSH.
+  - Includes  `setup_git_github.sh.sh` This is to configuring user Git identity and setting up an SSH key to connect to       GitHub.
-  - Includes a `fix_starship_time.sh` script to easily switch Starship themes to 12-hour time.
-  - Includes a `fix-starship-command_timeout.sh` script to easily set/increase command_timeout to 100.

 ---